MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 1. In the first exercise, you will upload image files to be used in marketing pages and emails.
 These files will be uploaded to the real-time asset library.

-2. In the second exercise, you will update details for existing contacts within Dynamics 365 Marketing.
+2. In the second exercise, you will update details for existing contacts within Dynamics 365 Customer Insights - Journeys.

 3. In the third exercise, you will create a task template that will be used in the journey.